 Friday, May 18 at The Wave Room, Wellesley Street, AUT

-The importance of addressing mental health problems and challenges, early intervention and the cultural influence in delivery and acceptance will be among the issues that will be discussed at a special meeting in Auckland this Friday.
+The importance of addressing mental health problems and challenges, early intervention and the cultural influence in delivery and acceptance will be among the issues that will be discussed at a special meeting in Auckland later this month.

 Professor Kamaldeep (popularly known as Dr Kam) Bhui will be the main speaker at the meeting scheduled to be held on Friday, May 18, 2018 between 12 pm and 130 pm at The Wave Room (WG 308) of the City Campus of AUT University City Campus at 55 Wellesley Street East.

 Among the others in the distinguished panel of speakers are Professor Gin (Gurjhinder) Singh Malhi, Executive Director and Clinical Director at CADE Clinic of Royal North Shore Hospital and Psychiatry Chair at the Northern Clinical School of the University of Sydney, Dr Heather Came, Maori Health Research Centre and Dr Alayne Hall, National Institute for Public Health and Mental Health Research at AUT.

 In ‘Elements of Culture and Mental Health,’ a book that he has edited, Dr Bhui said that an equal and respectful dialogue should be established between people from different cultures to ensure that equal partnership is in place and that mental health help is meaningful and cultural and resource appropriate.

 “If an intervention is not meaningful or culturally appropriate, it is unlikely to be taken up or be viewed as being of benefit to potential users.
 Services should build on what individuals and communities know about their own survival and coping systems, and strategies based on these are likely to be both more appropriate and more effective (Tribe & de Silva, 1999; Wessells, 1999),” he said.